 Grapes destined for Passito wines need to be picked in perfect condition: if they are damaged or burst they can easily succumb to rot and spoil the whole bunch, so this is a meticulous and laborious manual process.

-The grapes are picked in perfect condition and are traditionally laid out on straw mats.
-In the hot southern regions of Italy these mats may be placed in fields under the sun to begin to turn to raisins.
+The grapes are traditionally laid out on straw mats to dry.
+In the hot southern regions of Italy these mats may be placed in fields under the intense sun.
 In the cooler climate of Northern Italy the bunches of grapes may be placed in the rafters of stone sheds or on bamboo racks in a barn to dry.
-In today's modern wineries this drying process is usually carried out in climate controlled drying rooms (fruttaio) in plastic baskets, allowing a more stable and predictable drying process.
+In today's modern wineries this drying process is often carried out in climate controlled drying rooms (fruttaio) in plastic baskets, allowing a more stable and predictable drying process.

 - If most/all of the sugar is allowed to be converted to alcohol you will end up with a high-alcohol wine that is dry to off-dry.

 - If the fermentation is stopped before all the sugar is converted to alcohol you will have a sweet wine that is lower in alcohol but with a high concentration of natural grape sugar.